 Explore alternative fiscal models of subsidizing textbooks*

-4. Research: Systemically analyze textbook costs and affordability at Illinois State University.
+4. Research: Systematically analyze textbook costs and affordability at Illinois State University.

 Collaborate with appropriate researchers to conduct a rigorous study that identifies what the textbook affordability “problem” is at ISU*

 Create a repository of “our” data to inform decision-making and dispel myths or misconceptions*